 We continually monitor our allowance for doubtful accounts for all receivables.
 A considerable amount of judgment is required in assessing the ultimate realization of these receivables and we estimate an allowance for doubtful accounts based on these factors at that point in time.
-With respect to our trade and other receivables, we determined a \$20,000 allowance for doubtful accounts was necessary based on our analysis as of October 31, 2009.
-With respect to our government contract receivables, we determined no allowance for doubtful accounts was necessary based on our analysis as of October 31, 2009.
+With respect to our trade and other receivables, we determined a \$20,000 allowance for doubtful accounts was necessary based on our analysis as of October 31, 2010.
+With respect to our government contract receivables, we have not recorded an allowance for doubtful accounts as of October 31, 2010 based on our analysis.